royashbrook/royashbrook.github.io/_posts/2007-07-09-top-10-fabian-pascal-articles-pages-responses.md

 title: Top 10 Fabian Pascal Articles/Pages/Responses
 ---

 I'm a big fan of Fabian Pascal.
-Here are 10 Articles/Pages/Responses that I like the best. =P You can find tons more from these though.
-They are almost all pure gold. =)
+Here are 10 Articles/Pages/Responses that I like the best. 😛 You can find tons more from these though.
+They are almost all pure gold. 😀

 <ol>
     <li><a mce_href="http://www.dbazine.com/ofinterest/oi-articles/pascal13" href="http://www.dbazine.com/ofinterest/oi-articles/pascal13">On Grinding Water: Reply to St. Laurent</a></li>